Barbell rows: proper form, muscles worked, and tips

 - Fix

-- I pull by pinching my shoulder blades together first.
-My elbows then drive back toward my hips.
-At the top, I imagine I'm trying to crush a pencil between those shoulder blades.
-That mental trick makes the movement click for me.
+- I start the pull by retracting my shoulder blades first, then I drive my elbows back toward my hips.
+At the top, I imagine I'm trying to pinch a pencil between those shoulder blades.

 - Mistake